Independent · Non-Partisan · For Every Australian

 Compassion & Fair Go

-The iconic Australian value of a "fair go" โ€” genuine opportunity regardless of background โ€” paired with compassion for the vulnerable, sits at the heart of Australian national identity.
+The idea of a "fair go" — genuine opportunity regardless of background — paired with compassion for the vulnerable, is often regarded as central to Australian public life.

 A Brief History of Australian Values in Policy